Fleckism/SecurityPlus/My linked notes/Working Notes.md

 - Look for #VariationsOfSpelling and add those variations to the "parent" note aka in [[misconfiguration]] add all the variations to [[vulnerability]] and combine with [[vulnerabilities]].
 - Clean up tags
 - Unlinked mentions are not in Shimmering Focus Theme
+- Synonyms ending with AC is access control